kimpro82/MyBabyCare/IdeaGenerator/README.md

     )

     If postp = 1 Then
-        ' Judge if insert spaces or not
+        ' Judge if Insert a Space or not
         If j = 5 Then
             phrase = Sheet1.Cells(pick + 2, j) & " " & Sheet1.Cells(2, j + 7)   ' Sheet1 / 2, 7 : depends on the dictionary sheet's structure
         Else